A Little F'd Up | Posted by Julie Z on 07/19/2009

 The first known celebration of Father’s Day was on July 5, 1908 in Fairmont, West Virginia, where it was commemorated at William Memorial Methodist Episcopal Church South – now known as Central United Methodist Church.
 Grace Golden Clayton is believed to have suggested it to her pastor after a deadly explosion in nearby Monongah in December, killing 361 men.

 It was also during a sermon in 1909 that Sonora Smart Dodd became inspired by Mother’s Day.
 After the death of her mother, Sonora and her siblings were raised by their father William Jackson Smart, a Civil War veteran.
-Sonora wanted to show how thankful she was to her father and, because William was born in June, …
+Sonora wanted to show how thankful she was to her father and, because William was …

 A Little F'd Up | Posted by Julie Z on 05/19/2009